katspaugh/kuromoji.el/README.md

 ### TODO

- * Right now it uses the http://atilika.org/ server, but should support local installations as well.
+ * *Right now it abuses the http://atilika.org/ server, but should support local installations as well.*
  * Display readings as furigana.
  * On-the-fly highlighting.